Learning Context-Adaptive Task Constraints for Robotic Manipulation: LEARNING ADAPTIVE TASK CONSTRAINTS FROM DEMONSTRATION

 \subsection{Representation of Context}

 In our approach, we describe the context in the form of a \textit{context vector} $\mathbf{\kappa} \in \mathbb{R}^{C}$, where $C$ is the number of context variables.
-The context variables can be real-valued (e.g., the size of an object) or categorical (e.g., whether an object is allowed to be tilted or not).
-In the latter case we use one-hot encoding to model the different categories.
 Currently, the user has to specify the context variables manually for each demonstration.
-In general, the context variables may vary with respect to time.
-However, here we assume that the context remains constant throughout a single demonstration.
+The context variables can be real-valued, e.g., the size of an object, or categorical, e.g., whether an object is allowed to be tilted or not.
+In case of categorical variables we use one-hot encoding to model the different categories.
+Table~\ref{tab:context_example} shows an example of context variables, which describe the width of the manipulated object, whether the object may be tilted or not and whether it should be manipulated with the right or left arm.
+The context vectors for these two cases would be $\kappa_1=(0.3,1,0,1)^T$ and $\kappa_2=(0.5,0,1,0)^T$.